vvs31415/rust-interop/book/src/c/calling-from-c.md

 ## Calling our function from C

-We tell our C application that the function `get_version()` exists, by manually writing a function declaration.
+By manually writing a function declaration, we tell our C application that the function `get_version()` exists.
 Then we call that function if `command` is equal to `"version"`.
-We make sure to do this before the file name is parsed, since there is no file involved.
+We make sure to do this before the file name is parsed since no file is involved.

 Filename: src/main.c